310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% endbubble %}

 {% bubble Tetora northinking %}
 The only thing is, I don’t feel like I have a good grasp on <em>what</em> that vision looks like…?
-I don’t really know much ‘bout mascot characters, so the most I can understand is what you compiled in this plannin’…
+I don’t really know much ‘bout yuruchara, so the most I can understand is what you compiled in this plannin’…

-For RB, it was basically the opposite of Ryuseitai’s image, so we made ourselves look more like villains… But what would we need to do for a mascot-themed image?
+For RB, it was basically the opposite of Ryuseitai’s image, so we made ourselves look more like villains… But what would we need to do for a yuruchara-themed image?
 {% endbubble %}

 {% bubble Midori norsmile %}
 Ah, for that… I’m not too confident in my plan, but… I did compile some stuff in the documents.

-I didn’t have enough time to write up everything, but I’m in the middle of thinking up how to do a collaboration between us and the mascots.
+I didn’t have enough time to write up everything, but I’m in the middle of thinking up how to do a collaboration between us and the yurucharas.
 {% endbubble %}

 {% bubble Kanata nod %}
-you thought [very carefully] about this, yes? as expected from the [mascot character] lover~
+you thought [very carefully] about this, yes? as expected from the [yuruchara] lover~
 {% endbubble %}

 {% bubble Midori awkward %}